nss-evening-cohort-04/cohort-coding-encyclopedia/7-Sql.md

 # SQL Music History

-Using your Music History ERD, use SQL to create your database for Music History using SQL lite or using Entity Framework in a .NET Application.
+Using your Music History ERD as a basis, create your database using Entity Framework in a .NET Application.

 ## Steps